ammar-tanwar/bloglearnbay/posts/top-8-machine-learning-tools-you-should-know-in-2023.md

 We are now getting surrounded by different kinds of automation and AI devices.
 Alexa, Google devices at home, as well as automated chatbot services everywhere are the biggest examples of the same.

 Every smart device we use in daily life is continually becoming smarter.
-However, all of this is because of the stunning advancement of several **machine learning tools** and techniques.
+However, all of this is because of the stunning advancement of several ,<b>machine learning tools</b> and techniques.

 But as its applications spread into automating most of our daily tasks, ML experts need to regularly update themselves on the latest tools and technologies in machine learning.

-If you also belong to the emerging field of machine learning, mastering the trending **machine learning tools** can help you build better models to train new algorithms.
-You can bring efficiency to your models by applying proper **ML tools** in the right places.
+If you also belong to the emerging field of machine learning, mastering the trending <b>machine learning tools</b> can help you build better models to train new algorithms.
+You can bring efficiency to your models by applying proper <b>ML tools</b> in the right places.

-This is a complicated task, which is why knowledge of different **machine-learning techniques** is essential.
+This is a complicated task, which is why knowledge of different <b>machine-learning techniques</b> is essential.
 You need to know which tools and software are evolving, modified, or changed.
-This will help you choose the right set of **tools for machine learning**.
+This will help you choose the right set of <b>tools for machine learning</b>.

 Selecting the best tool for a task is tough.
 However, the below-mentioned set of tools will help you a lot.